 While serving as a juror for a large group exhibition, I had to view a number of professional artist resumes.
 Overall, the experience was less than pleasant.

-I recently had to view a number of professional artist resumes and, overall, it was less than pleasant.
-Part of the reason that this experience left something to be desired was the disorganization I encountered.
-One resume did not have the artist’s name at the top–if this artist had been picked, there would have been NO WAY to contact her!
+I was shocked and dismayed by the disorganization I encountered.
+One resume did not have the artist’s name at the top–if they had been selected, there would have been no way to contact them (this is true I swear).
 Several resumes did not include basic contact information.
-Others included lengthy descriptions of professional experiences that had nothing to do with one’s art career, and still others were difficult to navigate, with pages and pages of small-type font.
+Others included lengthy descriptions of professional experiences that had nothing to do with an art career, and still others were difficult to navigate, with pages and pages of small-type font.
 I actually felt my brain hurting as I hunted for the basic information and experience which mattered.

-First of all, please note: art resumes are very different from your job resume.
-The purpose of an art resume is to help an artist to win awards and grants, to be accepted into a residency program, or to gain exhibition opportunities.
+Art resumes are quite different than an employment resume.
+The purpose of an art resume is to help an artist to win awards and grants, to gain acceptance into a residency program, or to achieve exhibition opportunities.
 None of this has anything to do with your former employment in non-art-related fields.
 You will want to leave your employment experience out, for the most part.

-Considerations: Who is your audience?
+Who is your audience?
 What is your goal?
 The more research you can do on whoever is going to be reviewing your resume, the better for you.
 How can you make yourself look most appealing to your audience?
-Often times, less information that has been carefully edited is more.
+Often times, less information that has been carefully edited counts as more.

 Categories and Sections: